mWater/minimongo/README.md

 ## Usage

-Minimongo is designed to be used with [browserify](http://browserify.org/).
+Minimongo is designed to be used with [browserify](http://browserify.org/) or Webpack

 ```javascript